Fine-Tuning Flow Matching via Maximum Likelihood Estimation of Reconstructions: Proofs and Technical Details

 or equivalently,

 Summing $n$ in (\ref{key:8.19-4}) from $n = 0$ to $m-1$, we have

 Appling Gr\"onwall inequality (Lemma \ref{Gronwall}) we get

-By taking $m=N$, we obtain the final result in (\ref{key:8.26-1}).
+By setting $m=N$ and taking the expectation with respect to $x_0$ on both sides, we obtain the first estimate in Theorem \ref{th:errBound}.
 It is noted that Lemma 1 employs specialized scaling techniques designed for variable step-size schemes.
 On a uniform grid, i.e., $\forall \, i \in[0,N] $, $\tau_i=\tau_0$, we can have a shaper error estimate.
 It follows directly from (\ref{key8.19-8}) that

-where $R:= \delta \tau_0 + \frac{1}{2}M\tau_0^2$.
+where $R:= \delta(x_0) \tau_0 + \frac{1}{2}M\tau_0^2$.
 Therefore,

 Considering $\exp{(n\tau_0 L_u)}>(1+\tau_0 L_u)^n$, we can obtain